 More details are available at: Saving Dhole

-Coat and Colour: Short, thick and dense coat of red colour.
+- Coat and Color: Short, thick and dense coat of red colour.

 Chippiparai Dog Jumping

 This dog breed is a further extension of the Caravan or Mudhol Hound, which are a descendant of the Saluki.
-It appears very similar to Dobermans and used mainly for hunting.
-Now very rarely pure breed dogs are available.
-It's on the verge of extinction but necessary steps are taken and good news is, dogs from this breed are growing.
+It appears very similar to Dobermans and used mainly for hunting, the Pure breed Kanni dogs are rarely available.
+It's on the verge of extinction but necessary steps are taken and good news is, their count is growing.

-This dog is also known for less barking, who rarely bark.
-But it’s not like Jonangi or kaikadi who almost doesn’t bark, or like Chipiparai who barks very rarely.
+Kanni dog is also known for less barking, who bark very less like, like Chipiparai dogs.
+But not like Jonangi or Kaikadi dogs who bark rarely.

-Coat and Colour: Short, thick and shiny coat of black colour.
+- Coat and Color: Short, thick and shiny coat of black color.

 © 2014 ARADHYA